Instructions for Speakers

 - There is very little time to recover from an AV malfunction, should one occur.
 Please check for the following common reasons for malfunctions before your presentation:

-- Meeting room projectors will have 1920 by 1200 resolution.
+- Meeting room projectors will have 1920 x 1200 resolution.
 Please set your laptop resolutions to 1920 by 1200 (16×10 format).
 Your images will not display properly if your laptop resolution is higher than the projector’s.
 The projectors are capable of supporting presentations at a lower resolution including presentations in a 4×3 format.

 - Set the power profile, monitor profile, and screensaver on your laptop to turn off the sleep/hibernate mode.
 Your laptop will usually revert to its default resolution if it goes into sleep/hibernate mode.